Immerse yourself in nature

 If you have an appreciation for traditional architecture, you’ll love Japan.
 It’s likely that in your travels you’ll find majestic castles (we love the one in Osaka) characteristic for their numerous tiers and fortress-like buildings.

 In Kyoto you’ll find the popular Kinkaku-Ji or Golden Pavilion and the Buddhist temple of Ryoan-Ji, home to one of the most emblematic, manicured, Zen gardens.
 You’ll also see the Fushimi Inari-Taisha, a Shinto shrine situated 764 ft above sea level with a maze of hiking trails to other smaller shrines, wildlife-inspired sculptures and lush green gardens.

 You’ll probably also spot red Torii, or gates built as part of Shinto shrines which symbolise the transition from the mundane into the sacred world.
 One of the most impressive Torii is the floating one in Miyajima – the island of the gods – as part of the Itsukushima shrine.
 This can be easily accessed when staying in Hiroshima.

 Shopping and souvenirs with a twist

-Whether you’re buying something for yourself or trying to find something to bring back to your loved ones, shopping in Japan is also an experience!
-If you’re in Tokyo, you can visit Tokyu Hands shops where you can buy anything from bento boxes to jewellery, cosmetics and materials for arts & crafts.
+Whether you’re buying something for yourself or trying to find something to bring back to your loved ones, shopping in Japan is an experience not to be missed.
+If you’re in Tokyo, you can visit Tokyu Hands shops where you can buy anything from bento boxes to jewellery as well as cosmetics and materials for arts & crafts.

-We recommend exploring the city visiting the main shopping districts: Ginza (the poshest district), Shibuya (full of department stores), Harajuku (the mecca for teen fashion and pop culture) and the up and coming Shimo-Kitazawa, full of independent and more underground shops.
+We recommend exploring the city visiting the main shopping districts: Ginza, the more up-market district, Shibuya and its department, Harajuku the famous hive of teen fashion and pop culture, and the up-and-coming Shimo-Kitazawa, which is full of independent and more underground shops.